-A set of photographs accurately depict the number of New England Patriots players in attendance at a White House ceremony in 2015 and 2017.
+The photographs showing New England Patriots players at White House ceremonies in 2015 and 2017 are both authentic.

 President Donald Trump’s inauguration was not the only event to spark a crowd-size controversy during his first 100 days in office.
 On 19 April 2017, another emerged, this time regarding the number of New England Patriots football players attending a ceremony to honor their Super Bowl win.
 The New York Times Sports Twitter account posted photographs comparing the number of Patriots players at the 2017 ceremony with a similar ceremony in 2015: